msimonborg/odd_job/README.md

 pools are great for this.
 Invoking `use OddJob.Pool` defines a `child_spec/1` function that can be used to start your pool under a supervisor.

-Imagine you want to start a job pool with a dynamically configurable pool size:
+Imagine you want to start a job pool with a dynamically configurable pool size and wrap it in a client API:

 ```elixir
 defmodule MyApp.Email do